Likelihoodmimi01/Likelihoodmimi01/README.md

 - 👋 Hi, I’m @Likelihoodmimi01.
 I come from Taiwan.
 - 👀 I’m interested in researching for Economics and Finance by using mathematical tools.
-- 🌱 I’m currently learning Julia.
+- 🌱 I’m currently learning Julia, but I'm a new guy.
 - 💞️ I’m looking to collaborate on network.
 - 📫 How to reach me by this account.